rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

    	* [13.3.3 Documenting missing items and folders without an identified container](#1333-documenting-missing-items-and-folders-without-an-identified-container)
    	* [13.3.4 Documenting missing books](#1334-documenting-missing-books)

-## 13.1 Systems of Record for Location Management
+## 13.1 Location Management

 #### 13.1.1 Airtable (acquisitions and unaccessioned material)

 The [Acquisitions and Accessioning base in Airtable](https://airtable.com/appxehhHnKmdPpzld/tblVOysdj8gmTooGt/viwM1W5reGNIwQRe3?blocks=hide) is the system of record for locations of unaccessioned manuscript and EUA material.
-Going forward, all new accessions should also have ArchivesSpace instances that include the location.
+Going forward, ArchivesSpace is also a system of record for location management for unaccessioned manuscript and EUA material.
+All new acquisitions should also have ArchivesSpace instances that include the location.

-[Legacy note: The Pending Acquisitions tab of the [Master Shelf List](https://emory.sharepoint.com/:x:/s/BoxDeletedUsers14/EeaPlvAEiXlDiYEIsCKKOmIBvtqxGMDbM50pZ5qmZaBWdg?e=QDYZBe) is no longer updated, but contains some legacy information about locations of unaccessioned materials in the backlog that may be useful.]
+[Legacy note: The Pending Acquisitions tab of the [Master Shelf List](https://emory.sharepoint.com/:x:/s/BoxDeletedUsers14/EeaPlvAEiXlDiYEIsCKKOmIBvtqxGMDbM50pZ5qmZaBWdg?e=QDYZBe) is no longer updated, but it contains some legacy information about locations of unaccessioned materials in the backlog that may be useful.]

 #### 13.1.2 ArchivesSpace (accessioned MSS and EUA collections)

 [ArchivesSpace](https://archives.libraries.emory.edu/staff/?login=true) is the system of record for locations of all accessioned MSS and EUA collections.

-Going forward, all new accessions should also have ArchivesSpace instances that include the location.
+Going forward, all new acquisitions should also have ArchivesSpace instances that include the location.

 #### 13.1.3 Master Shelf List (updated for accessioned MSS and EUA collections; born digital inventory)